 You must also provide sufficient evidence of your current circumstances, that you have maintained strong ties to the UK and the reasons why you have lived outside the UK for an extended period.

-Exceptions to the loss of ILR
+Are there any exceptions to the loss of ILR?

 In such instances, an individual’s ILR is deemed not to have lapsed and will not be lost.